 Shadow nodes, which mimic the path to UGC, exist in the local repository to serve two purposes:

-Regardless of SRP implementation, the actual UGC will *not *be visible at the same location as the shadow node.
+Regardless of SRP implementation, the actual UGC is not visible at the same location as the shadow node.

 Some SRP implementations, such as ASRP and MSRP, store community content in databases which provide no ACL verification.
 Shadow nodes provide a location in the local repository to which ACLs can be applied.

-Using the SRP API, all SRP options perform the same check of the shadow location prior to all CRUD operations.
+Using the SRP API, all SRP options perform the same check of the shadow location before all CRUD operations.